 Other scientific studies have also confirmed the low biometric performance in female and younger individuals, and that dark-skinned females, in particular, experience lower classification accuracy.

 Reducing demographic bias can be challenging, especially if there is a lack of awareness at the onset.
-However, lack of consistency and accuracy of biometric software can have negative consequences on both the user and the organization.
+However, lack of consistency and accuracy of biometric authentication software can have negative consequences on both the user and the organization.

 While certain instances of bias are minor inconveniences, they can also cause serious harm and disadvantages to certain individuals.
 Demographic and racial bias in biometrics during onboarding processes can also deny customer access to new and essential digital services.